Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/document-pojo-interoperability.markdown

 The `SpaceDocumentSupport` can be one of the following:

-- `CONVERT` -- Value is converted to/from space document, according to the operation's context.
+- `CONVERT` -- Value is converted to/from a Space document, according to the operation's context.
-- `COPY` -- Value reference is copied as-is - no conversion is performed.
+- `COPY` -- Value reference is copied as-is, and no conversion is performed.
 - `DEFAULT` -- Behavior will be determined automatically according to the object's class.

 This behavior applies to arrays and collections as well (for example, if `Person` would have `List<Address> getAddresses()`, it would be converted to a list of address documents).

-{{% note %}}
-This feature is new 8.0.1.
-In previous releases, there's no implicit conversion of nested properties.
-{{%/note%}}

 # Local View / Cache

 [Local View](./local-view.html) and [Local Cache](./local-cache.html) supports both POJOs and Documents.
-Unlike an embedded space, the entry is stored in the cache as a user object (either POJO or document), which speeds up query performance since the result entries do not have to be transformed.
+Unlike an embedded Space, the entry is stored in the cache as a user object (either POJO or document), which speeds up query performance since the result entries do not have to be transformed.

-When working with POJOs only or Documents only, this is not an issue.
-However, when working in a mixed POJO-document environment it is important to understand how the objects are stored in cache to assure optimal performance.
+When working with POJOs only or documents only, this is not an issue.
+However, when working in a mixed POJO-document environment, it is important to understand how the objects are stored in cache to assure optimal performance.

 Local view is defined by one or more views, which are essentially SQL queries, so the query result type discussed above actually determines if the objects are stored locally as POJOs or documents.

-Local cache stores its object locally according to the master space: If a POJO entry was written to the master space, it will be kept in the local cache as a POJO as well, and if a document entry is written to the master it will be kept as document in the local cache.
+Local cache stores its object locally according to the master Space; if a POJO entry was written to the master Space, it will be kept in the local cache as a POJO as well, and if a document entry is written to the master it will be kept as document in the local cache.
 If a user asks the local cache for a document result but the entry is stored as a POJO it will be converted, and vice versa.

 # Space Filters and Space Replication Filters

-Space Filters are supported for space documents.
-If the space type descriptor that is registered in the space contains the POJO class, the entry will be passed to the filter as a POJO.
-Otherwise, it will be passed to the filter as a document.
+Space Filters are supported for Space documents.
+If the Space type descriptor that is registered in the Space contains the POJO class, the entry is passed to the filter as a POJO.
+Otherwise, it is passed to the filter as a document.